tholian-network/stealth/guide/README.md

 Stealth serves its own Browser UI in order to allow usage via other Web Browsers or as a Web Proxy.
-This allows to reuse the Stealth Browser in isolated and locally networked environments, such as on Smartphones or Tablets and allows them to receive websites even when no internet connection is available (given that the website was downloaded at least once before).
+This allows to reuse the Stealth Browser in isolated and locally networked environments such as on Smartphones or Tablets, and allows them to receive websites even when no internet connection is available (given that the website was downloaded at least once before).

+- The socket port is always `:65432` for all network protocols.
 - If Peers connect via `HTTP/1.1` with the `Upgrade: websocket` and `Sec-WebSocket-Protocol: stealth` header, they receive a `WS/13` handshake.
 - If Peers connect via `WS/13`, they can use peer-to-peer network services.

+In case of an HTTP request:

 - Everything inside [/browser](../browser) is served publicly.
 - If Clients connect via `HTTP/1.1` to `/`, they receive a redirect to `/browser/index.html`.
-- If Clients connect via `HTTP/1.1` to `/favicon.ico`, they receive a redirect to `/browser/favicon.ico`.
+- If Clients connect via `HTTP/1.1` to `/favicon.ico`, they receive a redirect to `/browser/design/other/favicon.ico`.
 - If Clients connect via `HTTP/1.1` to `/browser/*`, they receive the file contents.
 - Other Client or Peer connections and requests are immediately closed.